interdiscipline/lockup/README.md

 (Lockup also makes a rudimentary attempt based on user agent to **block major search engine bots/crawlers** from following this link and indexing the site, just in case it ever gets out into the wild.)

+### Design Customization

+If you would like to change the content or design of the lockup page, you can create the directories app/views/layouts/lockup and app/views/lockup/lockup and populate them with the default content from [here](https://github.com/gblakeman/lockup/tree/master/app/views), and then customize as desired.

 ## Contribute

 Pull requests are welcome, but please make them to the _development_ branch.